Getting in touch this weekend (7 December)

 Pests and vermin

-We recognise the impact that pests can have on our customers and their homes.
-We will work in partnership with our customers and contractors to ensure our homes are safe and healthy.
+We work in partnership with our customers and contractors to ensure our homes are safe and healthy.

-• If you live in a house or bungalow: We will not treat things like cockroaches, fleas, bed bugs, wasps, bees and ants in your home.
-We will also not treat vermin such as mice and rats in gardens but will support you if they have entered the living space of your property.
+• If you live in a house or bungalow: We will not treat pests like cockroaches, fleas, bed bugs, wasps, bees and ants in your home.
+We will also not treat vermin such as mice and rats in gardens but will support you if they have entered your property.

 • If you live in a flat or maisonette: We will not treat pests like cockroaches, fleas, bed bugs, wasps, bees and ants in your home unless they are likely to spread to communal areas, where we will support you in ensuring they are treated.

-Where we have communal gardens and carparks, we will engage with contractors to treat vermin such as rats.
+Where we have communal gardens and carparks, we will work with contractors to treat vermin such as rats.

 More on health and safety